OllieJones/git-webhook-responder/README.md

 The payload doesn't have an industry-standard format: it's different on github and gitlab, for example.

 The shell is spawned under the same user that runs this program.
 That user must, of course, have access to system resources necessary to handle the request.

 If it's going to fetch the contents of a git repository, it also must have any required `ssh` credentials.
+In this example, those credentials are located in `.ssh/id_gitlab`.
+It's a good idea to set up your git server to honor credentials like that only for fetching and cloning, not for pushing changes.

 #### Example